elixirschool/elixirschool/en/lessons/libraries/benchee.md

 $ mix compile
 ```

-The first command will download and install Benchee.
+The first command downloads and installs Benchee.
 You may be asked to install Hex along with it.
 The second compiles the Benchee application.
-Now we're ready to write our first benchmark!
+Now we're ready to write our first benchmark.

-**An important note before we begin:** When benchmarking, it is very important to not use `iex` since that behaves differently and is often much slower than how your code is most likely being used in production.
+**An important note before we begin:** When benchmarking, it is important to not use `iex` since that behaves differently and is often much slower than how your code is most likely being used in production.
 So, let's create a file that we're calling `benchmark.exs`, and in that file we'll add the following code:

 ```elixir
 list = Enum.to_list(1..10_000)